blakadder/blog/_posts/2021-10-22-nspanel-hacking.md

 Sonoff NSPanel is available through [Kickstarter](https://www.kickstarter.com/projects/sonoffnspanel/sonoff-nspanel-smart-scene-wall-switch?ref=4dli2n) for a backer discount.
 Expected MSRP once the campaign is finished is 75$.

 All in all, a plethora of options and possible avenues with this device.
 Now to code all of that into a Tasmota driver...

+## Running Tasmota

+Visit the [Tasmota configuration page](https://templates.blakadder.com/sonoff_NSPanel.html) for instructions on flashing and running Tasmota on the NSPanel